denkisil/fastapi-todo-app/README.md

-# this is todo app, builded with FastAPI, SQLite, Supabase
+# this is todo app, builded with FastAPI, Supabase, Passlib

+### Requirements:
-# Requirements: Python 3.11+
+	- Python 3.11+

 # Deploy